refayathaque/azure-104-notes/README.md

 - ![Load Balancing](loadBalancing.png)
 - Set up an LB - After you create the LB you need to configure (under "Settings") Backend pools (where resources [VMs] will be associated to either: _Availability Set_ / _Single VM_ / _VMSS_), Health probes (checks over a protocol & port (e.g., TCP over 80 / HTTP over 80 [for this it'll check for 200 response on a set path]), & will do so at a set interval (e.g., every 5 seconds) monitoring if the allowed number of Unhealthy threshold (consecutive failures) is reached), Load balancing rules, etc.
   - Add a Load balancing rule to hook up all the above mentioned configuration items (& things like Protocol, Port, Backend Port, Frontend IP address, etc.) & get the LB up & running
+  - _Standard LB, serving 2 or more Healthy VMs, will be available 99.99% of the time_, Basic LB is _excluded_ from this SLA
+- Session / Client IP affinity
+  - E.g., a company has set up a Load balancer that load balances on port 80 and 443 across 3 VMs, and you have to ensure that the same web server services all clients for each request
+  - By using source IP affinity, connections that are started from the same client computer go tot he same datacenter endpoint
 - Can have single LB managing traffic for more than 1 app - Since it's possible to create more than 1 public IP on an LB - Would also need to create a new Load balancing rule, this time you would provide a different IP address under "Frontend IP address" - Under _Backend port_, you would set this to something different (if your first rule had 80, then this can have 8080) - Now you can serve _a different app_ running on your VMs using this LB - If you do this your should also set up another Health probe that checks on the new port [e.g, 8080])
-- Inbound NAT Rule - Under "Settings" - Forwards incoming traffic to a selected IP address & port combination to a specific VM (instead of _all_, if in your Backend pools you have Availability Set or VMSS set)
+- _Inbound NAT Rule - Under "Settings" - Forwards incoming traffic to a selected IP address & port combination to a specific VM_ (instead of _all_, if in your Backend pools you have Availability Set or VMSS set)
-- Create __Application Gateway (AGLB)__ - Layer 7 - For load balancing based on _path_, i.e., what the user types in as the URL - One key benefit is that you can have a Firewall (WAF: Web Application Firewall) associated
+- Create **Application Gateway (AGLB)** - Layer 7 - For load balancing based on _path_, i.e., what the user types in as the URL - One key benefit is that you can have a Firewall (WAF: Web Application Firewall) associated
   - WAF on AGLB provides centralized protection of your web apps from _common exploits & vulnerabilities.
 We apps are increasingly targeted by malicious attacks that exploit commonly known vulnerabilities.
 SQL injection & cross-site scripting are among the most common attacks_
   - Unlike Basic LB, there are no free forms of AGLB - Tiers available are: Standard / Standard V2 / WAF / WAF V2 - You can also choose to have _autoscaling_, & set the max & min - Can also place in multiple AZs for high availability - ALGB lives in a VNet (unlike LB), so at creation you have to associate it with a VNet & Subnet - Backend pools have more options than LBs, you can have: _IP address or FQDN_ (to include VMs hosted in _your own env [e.g., AWS]_) / _VM_ / _VMSS_ / _App Services_
-  - Add a routing rule - Key to AGLBs is the __URL Path Based Routing__ - You can route traffic from a rule's listener to different backend targets (_backend pools_) based on the URL path of the request.
+  - Add a routing rule - Key to AGLBs is the **URL Path Based Routing** - You can route traffic from a rule's listener to different backend targets (_backend pools_) based on the URL path of the request.
 You can also apply a different set of HTTP settings based on the URL path
   - Multi-site listeners
-    - You can configure routing based on host name or domain name for _more than one web application on the same AGLB.
+    - You can configure routing based on host name or domain name for \_more than one web application on the same AGLB.
 Allows you to configure a more efficient topology for your deployments by adding up to 100+ websites to one AGLB.
 Each website can be directed to its own backend pool.
       E.g., 3 domains, contoso.com, fabrikam.com, & adatum.com, point to the IP address of the AGLB.
 You'd create 3 multi-site listeneres & configure each listener for the respective port & protcol setting
 - You need to ensure that user requests are always mapped to the same Virtual Machine that processes the initial request.
 What would you need to set for the Load Balancer? _Set Session Persistence to Client IP_
 - A company has setup a Load balancer that load balances traffic on port 80 & 443 across 3 virtual machines.
 You have to ensure that all RDP traffic is directed towards a VM named demovm.
 How would you achieve this? _By creating an inbound NAT rule_